Paper 2024/766

 Abstract

-A verifiable delay function (VDF) is a cryptographic primitive that requires a long time to compute (even with parallelization), but produces a unique output that is efficiently and publicly verifiable.
-We prove that VDFs with \emph{imperfect completeness} and \emph{computational uniqueness} do not exist in the random oracle model.
-This also rules out black-box constructions of VDFs from other cryptographic primitives, such as one-way permutations and collision-resistant hash functions.
-Prior to our work, Mahmoody, Smith and Wu (ICALP 2020) prove that VDFs satisfying both \emph{perfect completeness} and \emph{perfect uniqueness} do not exist in the random oracle model; on the other hand, Ephraim, Freitag, Komargodski, and Pass (Eurocrypt 2020) construct VDFs with \emph{perfect completeness} and \emph{computational uniqueness} in the random oracle model assuming the hardness of repeated squaring.
+This work resolves the open problem of whether verifiable delay functions (VDFs) can be constructed in the random oracle model.
+A VDF is a cryptographic primitive that requires a long time to compute (even with parallelization), but produces a unique output that is efficiently and publicly verifiable.
+We prove that VDFs do not exist in the random oracle model.
+This also rules out black-box constructions of VDFs from other cryptographic primitives, such as one-way functions, one-way permutations and collision-resistant hash functions.
+Prior to our work, Mahmoody, Smith and Wu (ICALP 2020) prove that \emph{perfectly unique} VDFs (a much stronger form of VDFs) do not exist in the random oracle model; on the other hand, Ephraim, Freitag, Komargodski, and Pass (Eurocrypt 2020) construct VDFs in the random oracle model assuming the hardness of repeated squaring.
 Our result is optimal -- we bridge the current gap between previously known impossibility results and existing constructions.
+We initiate the study of \emph{proof of work functions}, a new cryptographic primitive that shares similarities with both VDFs and proof of works.
+We show that a stronger form of it does not exist in the random oracle model, leaving open the fascinating possibility of a random-oracle-based construction.

 Metadata